dCache/www-dcache-org/README.md

 ## Page template and layout

 The dCache pages use [Mainroad](https://github.com/Vimux/Mainroad) template.
 The template ins enabled as submodule.
-To override template, copy desired file from the template directory into the same locatio in the project.
-For example, to customize the behavoir of `logo.html`
+To override template, copy desired file from the template directory into the same location in the project.
+For example, to customize the behavior of `logo.html`

 ```
 $ cp themes/Mainroad/layouts/partials/logo.html layouts/partials/logo.html